 There are tall varieties and dwarf varieties and just about everything in between.
 Check the label or packet of the variety you are choosing.

 Dwarf plants mature at a height of about 6 - 15 inches and form dense, bushy plants with lots of flower stalks.

-Tall varieties tend to be less bushy in habit, reaching a height of 30 - 48 inches.
+Tall varieties tend to be less bushy and spikier in habit, reaching a height of 30 - 48 inches.

 Some varieties bridge the two extremes, growing to a mid-sized 15- 30 inches.
 Of course, the actual size and fullness of the plants will also depend on growing conditions.

 Snapdragons are at their best in cool weather.
 They can repeat bloom throughout the season but do best in the cool of spring and fall and throughout the winter, in mild climates.
 Deadheading can increase the number of buds that are set, but since the flower stalks begin blooming from the bottom up, they have a fairly long bloom duration anyway.